-While most restaurants have reopened for dining-in, many of us are still enjoying the various restaurant delivery options available right now.
-And when you’ve got a family of over five or a small group of friends to meet, home is often the best place to hang out.
+Many of us are enjoying the various restaurant delivery options available right now.
 If you’re looking for a new place to order food online, it’s worth checking out Island Kitchen Collective.
 The latest “cloud kitchen” concept offers a well-curated food menu of close to 80 Mediterranean and Japanese dishes that can be delivered; that means you can get your sushi fix along with a sumptuous spread of seafood grilled to perfection.

 What’s on the menu?